Bridge Loan Rates: Current 2026 Interest Rates and Market Trends

 LIBOR and SOFR: Understanding the Transition

-Bridge loan rates are heavily influenced by benchmark interest rates, particularly LIBOR (London Interbank Offered Rate) and SOFR (Secured Overnight Financing Rate).
-Historically, LIBOR was the primary reference rate used by financial institutions worldwide to determine interest rates on various products, including bridge loans.
-LIBOR represents the average interest rate at which major global banks lend to one another.
+Bridge loan rates are closely tied to benchmark interest rates, most notably LIBOR (London Interbank Offered Rate) and SOFR (Secured Overnight Financing Rate).
+Historically, LIBOR served as the primary reference rate used by financial institutions to price a wide range of loan products, including bridge loans.

 Why SOFR Matters for Bridge Loan Borrowers